Palladone extended-release capsules

-Palladone extended-release capsules is only for adults with constant (around-the-clock) pain that is moderate to severe and expected to last for weeks or longer.
+Palladone extended-release capsules are only for adults with constant (around-the-clock) pain that is moderate to severe and expected to last for weeks or longer.
 It should only be used by patients who are narcotic tolerant and already using other narcotic medicines.
-Palladone extended-release capsules is not for occasional or "as-needed" use and it should not be the first narcotic pain medicine prescribed for your pain.
-Palladone extended-release capsules is not for patients who need narcotic pain medicine for a short time.
+Palladone extended-release capsules are not for occasional or "as-needed" use and it should not be the first narcotic pain medicine prescribed for your pain.
+Palladone extended-release capsules are not for patients who need narcotic pain medicine for a short time.
 Use in non-narcotic-tolerant patients could be life-threatening.
 Overestimating the dose of Palladone extended-release capsules when switching from another narcotic can cause death by overdose on the first dose.
 Patients who receive an overdose will need to be monitored for at least 18 hours.
 Palladone extended-release capsules also has a high risk for abuse.
 Mental illness and personal or family history of substance abuse increase this risk.
 Patients should be assessed for risks of abuse and monitored throughout the treatment for signs of misuse, abuse, or addiction.
 Do not break, crush, dissolve, chew, or open the capsule.
 If all of the medicine is released in your body at once, you could experience very serious side effects, including death from overdose.
 The capsule must be swallowed whole.
 Palladone extended-release capsules can cause serious side effects, including breathing problems that can lead to death, if it is used the wrong way.

-Palladone extended-release capsules is used for:
+Palladone extended-release capsules are used for:

 Treating pain in adults with constant (around-the-clock) moderate to severe pain that is expected to last for an extended period of time.
 Palladone extended-release capsules should only be started after you have been taking other narcotic (opioid) medicines and your body has gotten used to them (opioid tolerant).
-Palladone extended-release capsules is not for use as the first narcotic pain medicine prescribed for you, for short-term use, or for occasional ("as-needed") use.
+Palladone extended-release capsules are not for use as the first narcotic pain medicine prescribed for you, for short-term use, or for occasional ("as-needed") use.